 For More Information.
-If you have additional questions, please call 1-XXX-XXXX, Monday through Friday from 8:00 a.m. - 5:30 p.m.
-Central Time (excluding some U.S. holidays).
-Additional information, including frequently asked questions, can be found on the District's website at rsdmo.org.
+We understand you may have additional questions not addressed by this letter.
+If you have questions, please call our dedicated assistance line at 1-???-???? during Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time excluding major U.S. holidays.